From compact localized states to many-body scars in the random quantum comb: Infinite offshoots

-This equation corresponds to nonunitary dynamics of the projection of the wavefunction onto the backbone, since probability density can be lost to the offshoots.
+This equation corresponds to nonunitary dynamics of the projection of the wave function onto the backbone, since probability density can be lost to the offshoots.
 Note that we have assumed that the particle begins on the backbone.

 Intriguingly, in the continuum limit, where $E(k_y)=k_y^2/2m$, performing the integral over momentum and taking the inverse Laplace transform, one may write the result in terms of a \emph{fractional time} Schr\"{o}dinger equation of the form given in Ref.~\cite{Iomin2011fractional}, i.e., of the form $i^\alpha \partial_t^{\alpha} \psi = \mathcal{H}\psi$, where $\alpha = 1/2$.